localstack/serverless-localstack/README.md

 ### Mounting Lambda code for better performance

 Note that the `localstack.lambda.mountCode` flag above will mount the local directory into the Docker container that runs the Lambda code in LocalStack.
+You can either specify the boolean value `true` (to mount the project root folder), or a relative path to the root Lambda mount path within your project (e.g., `./functions`).

 If you remove this flag, your Lambda code is deployed in the traditional way which is more in line with how things work in AWS, but also comes with a performance penalty: packaging the code, uploading it to the local S3 service, downloading it in the local Lambda API, extracting it, and finally copying/mounting it into a Docker container to run the Lambda.
 Mounting code from multiple projects is not supported with simple configuration, and you must use the